ObjectIsAdvantag/DEVWKS-2043/README.md

 Perfect, the issue is now fixed!

-> Note that there are now 53 rules being considered and 42 are  applicable for our OpenAPI document in version 3.0.
+> Note that there are now 53 rules being considered and 42 are applicable to our document in version 3.0 of the OpenAPI specifications.

 ## Step 6